-Franklin Falls.
-This spectacular cascade on the Snoqualmie River can be reached by way of a pleasant 2-mile hike with very little elevation, just outside of North Bend.
+If you’re looking for an easy hike this summer, try taking the short trail out to Franklin Falls Trail in Washington.
+This spectacular cascade on the Snoqualmie River is one of the state’s most glorious natural wonders, and it’s very accessible, too!
+Franklin Falls can be reached by way of a pleasant two-mile hike with very little elevation, just outside of North Bend.
+Let’s go hiking!